 Year by Year

-The Bulldog men had their last All-American in 2004 when Simon Ngata finished sixth overall at the NCAA Championships.
-In the last five seasons, Georgia has had seven All-Region competitors and four All-SEC runners on the men’s side.
-The Lady Bulldogs have recorded 17 All-Region performers and 11 All-SEC performers in that span.
-In 2006, a record-breaking seven Georgia competitors were named to the men's and women's All-Region teams.
+The Bulldog men had their one and only All-American in 2004 when Simon Ngata finished a program-best sixth overall at the NCAA Championships.
+At the NCAA Regional level, the Georgia men have had 30 All-Region competitors and 21 All-SEC runners.
+The Lady Bulldogs have recorded 31 All-Region performers and 36 All-SEC performers in that span.
+In 2006, a record-breaking eight Georgia competitors were named to the men and women's All-Region teams.

 The Bulldog men are in the midst of one of the most productive spans in history.
 UGA advanced to a school record three straight NCAA Championships from 2011-13, including the best finish in team history of 19th in 2012.

 The Bulldogs automatically qualified for the third of these Nationals in thrilling fashion.
 Georgia edged the Florida Gators by one point to capture the school's first NCAA Regional crown since 2003 after taking second in 2012.
 Luke Baker (fourth), Brandon Lord (seventh) and Charlie Sparks (10th) had top-10 individual finishes in 2013 to highlight the performance.

 Academically, both teams have been USTFCCCA All-Academic teams from 2006-2013 and the squads have had a variety of runners earn individual honors.

 Bridget Lyons followed up her championship on the track in the 10,000 meters at the 2010 SEC outdoor meet with Capital One Academic All-America honors following the cross country season.